Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives: Definition and Foundational Concepts of SDV

-\paragraph{\textbf{Useful similarities and related notions}} The transition to \acp{SDV} is often compared to the evolution of smartphones, representing a move towards software-defined capabilities \cite{10.4271/2022-01-7002,Becker22,Shirasat24}.
-Although automotive and smartphone environments can have similarities, SDVs face unique challenges due to their mixed-criticality workloads that require both safety and real-time performance.
-In addition, SDVs share architectural aspects with robotic systems, as both rely on frameworks of software tools, libraries, and \acp{API} to manage sensor and actuator networks.
-For example, Apex.OS, a variant of \ac{ROS} 2 by Apex.AI, demonstrates this software structure for robotics and vehicles \cite{Becker22}.
-By separating network control from data flow, \ac{SDN} principles provide SDVs with centralized management, effective communication, and dynamic network resource allocation, essential for real-time and cloud-based interactions \cite{renesas2024sdn}.
+Taken together, these core functionalities transform the vehicle into a continuously evolving software platform rather than a static product.
+While this shift enables unprecedented flexibility and innovation, it also requires rethinking security, safety, and governance across the entire lifecycle.

-\subsubsection{\textbf{Experts' Feedback}}
+To conclude, the transition toward \acp{SDV} is often compared to the evolution of smartphones, reflecting a shift toward software-defined functionality and continuous feature updates \cite{s42154-022-00179-z,Becker22,Shirasat24}.
+While this analogy reflects the increasing role of software, abstraction, and \ac{OTA} updates, automotive systems face challenges that differ from those of consumer electronics.
+In particular, \acp{SDV} must handle mixed-criticality workloads that combine safety and real-time constraints with high computational demands.
+They also resemble robotic systems in their reliance on frameworks, libraries, and \acp{API} to manage complex sensor–actuator networks.
+A representative example is Apex.OS, a \ac{ROS}~2 variant developed by Apex.AI, which adapts robotics-oriented architectures to automotive systems \cite{Becker22}.
+Finally, \acp{SDV} adopt concepts from \ac{SDN}: by decoupling network control from data forwarding, \ac{SDN} principles enable centralized management, efficient communication, and dynamic resource allocation, supporting real-time coordination and cloud-based interaction \cite{renesas2024sdn}.

-The experts provided a range of responses regarding the key features of \acp{SDV}.
-The highest level of consensus was observed for the decoupling of hardware and software.
-This suggests that separating hardware from software is essential for improving flexibility, scalability, and modularity, as shown in \cref{fig:definition}.
-The responses for generic software were more varied and distributed.
-For Generic Software, both ratings 4 and 5 each received 36.4\%, indicating that while experts recognize the importance of cross-platform development, their priorities differ.
-Regarding Automotive Ethernet, the ratings were evenly split between 4 and 5, showing that experts acknowledge the growing importance of evolving communication architectures.
-Finally, Continuous \ac{OTA} updates and advanced data management were highly rated by most experts.
+\subsection{Experts’ Feedback}